slateci/slate-portal/README.md

 Create your own App registration for use in the Portal.

 * Visit the [Globus Developer Pages](https://developers.globus.org) to register an App.
-* If this is your first time visiting the Developer Pages you'll be asked to create a Project.
+* If this is your first time visiting the Developer Pages you will be asked to create a Project.
 A Project is a way to group Apps together.
-* When registering the App you'll be asked for some information, including the redirect URL and any scopes you will be requesting.
+* When registering the App you will be asked for some information, including the redirect URL and any scopes you will be requesting.
   * Redirect URL: `http://localhost:5000/authcallback`
 * After creating your App the **Client ID** and **Client Secret** can be copied into this project in the following place:
     * `instance/portal.conf` in the `PORTAL_CLIENT_ID` and `PORTAL_CLIENT_SECRET` properties.